 Between the cutting of the numbers and the counting of the candies, the student will begin to associate everything in groups of six in a visable form.

-Have him point to each group, naming the (skip)number under that group of candies.
+Have him point to each group, naming the skip counting number under that group of candies.
 Playfully begin chanting with him, pointing to each skip counting number - getting faster and faster.

 Now the student should be ready to do a printed worksheet.
-If possible, have him complete the worksheet at a different place than where the candies are laid out.
-Then have him return with his finished worksheet, comparing his answers to the visual candy lesson.
-Click image to download/print.
+If possible, have her complete the worksheet at a different place than where the candies are laid out or be sure to cover the candies and worksheet while she works on them.